 3. Food Additives Make for Unruly Kids

 Recent research out of Australia even suggests some additives — even the ones in those “healthy” snacks — can lead to mood swings and irritability in kids.
 For instance, cultured dextrose (also known as calcium propionate) — one such additive in healthy breads and wraps — can cause “irritability, fatigue or insomnia.”
-There’s even some evidence suggesting that hydrolyzed vegetable protein — a “natural” substitute for MSG – can even cause problems.
+There’s even some evidence suggesting that hydrolyzed vegetable protein — a “natural” substitute for MSG – can even cause concerns.
 The best thing to do is to make sure you’re reading those labels and keeping snacks as simple as possible; or, better yet, make your own from scratch with organic ingredients.

 Things to Keep in Mind

 There is some recent talk by US organizations suggesting the FDA’s food additive process violates the law.
 But we shouldn’t be surprised when we’re discussing the food industry’s slow action against dangerous ingredients.
 Trans fat, for instance, was just banned after years of research found that its indescribably harmful.
 If you purchase processed foods of any type, try to find ones that are additive free or at least made with natural preservatives.
 Or, forgetting the packaged options altogether and snacking on raw fruits and vegetables can help reduce your exposure.

 What do you do to avoid additives?
 Leave a comment and share your tips.